Bangladeshi Americans: New York City

 New York City is home to the largest Bangladeshi community in the United States, receiving by far the highest legal permanent resident Bangladeshi immigrant population.
 The Bangladeshi-born immigrant population has become one of the fastest growing in New York City, counting over 93,000 by 2011 alone.
 The city's Bangladeshi community is prominent in Jackson Heights, Queens.
 74th Street has most of the Bangladeshi grocery stores and clothing stores in Jackson Heights.
 The Bangladesh Plaza hosts numerous Bangladeshi businesses and cultural events.
 Recently, one part of Jackson Heights has become an open platform for all sorts of protests and activism.
 The adjacent neighborhoods of Woodside and Elmhurst in Queens have also drawn Bangladeshi Americans.

 In the 1960s, Bangladeshi Americans developed the Manhattan restaurant area called Curry Row.
-Since the 1970s, thousands of Bangladeshis were able to legally migrate to the U.S. through the Diversity Visa Program lottery.
-Centered on 169th Street and Hillside Avenue, Jamaica, has become a popular draw due to the large number of Bangladeshi restaurants and grocery stores.
+Since the 1970s, thousands of Bangladeshis have been able to legally migrate to the U.S. through the Diversity Visa Program lottery.
+Centered on 169th Street and Hillside Avenue, Jamaica has become a popular draw due to the large number of Bangladeshi restaurants and grocery stores.
 Sagar Restaurant, Gharoa, Deshi Shaad, Kabir's Bakery, and other stores in Queens are attractions for the Bangladeshi community from throughout New York City.
 The largest numbers of Bangladeshi Americans now live in the Queens neighborhoods of Jamaica, Jackson Heights, Hollis, and Briarwood.
-Bangladeshi enclaves have also emerged in Parkchester; Ozone Park, Queens; City Line, Brooklyn.
+Bangladeshi enclaves have also emerged in Parkchester, Bronx; Ozone Park, Queens; Kensington, Brooklyn; and City Line, Brooklyn.
 More affluent Bangladeshis have relocated to Long Island, largely due to many Bangladeshi-owned pharmaceutical companies that also employ many Bangladeshis there.
 However, a relatively small number of Bangladeshis have moved from New York City to cities such as Buffalo, New York, and Hamtramck, Michigan, mainly due to low costs of living there.